Southwest Connecticut Reliability Project

 Development & Management Plan

-In the first quarter of 2017, Eversource will submit the project’s construction plan, called the Development and Management Plan (D&M), to the CSC for approval.
+In the second quarter of 2017, Eversource will submit the project’s construction plan, called the Development and Management Plan (D&M), to the CSC for approval.
 The D&M Plans include, among other things, conditions ordered by the CSC in its Decision, and a detailed site plan showing work areas, structure foundations, and substation upgrades.

 For more information, send an email to TransmissionInfo@eversource.com or call 800-793-2202.